 Essentially, the IT industry repeats its previous path.
 A single DevOps engineer of today cannot cover all the needs of multi-faceted IT operations, hence the differentiation.
 At the same time, the DevOps teams must evolve their workflows and practices in order to be competitive.
 Simply automating the majority of mundane operations using Jenkins jobs, Kubernetes manifests and Ansible playbooks is just not enough.
 Predictive and prescriptive analytics powered by AIOps, leveraging the benefits of ChatOps, designing and implementing the self-healing IT infrastructure — this is the way the IT services evolve nowadays.
 Below we explain what are these trends and what your DevOps team will look like in three years.

-- Predictive and prescriptive analytics with AIOps.
-AIOps is the next level of IT services, where predictive analytics and prescriptive analytics based on AI algorithms are used to predict and prevent issues, rather than monitor the systems and fix the incidents after they occur.
-This is a much more cost-effective approach compared to staring into the monitoring tool dashboard, waiting for the hell to break loose.
+- Predictive and prescriptive analytics with AIOps. , where and based on AI algorithms are used to predict and prevent issues, rather than monitor the systems and fix the incidents after they occur.
+This is a much more cost-effective approach compared to staring into the dashboard, waiting for the hell to break loose.

 Final thoughts: DevOps services enter another spin of the spiral

 As of now, the variety of roles in the IT industry is steadily growing.
 Software engineers begin to identify themselves as experts in the domains that did not exist a couple of years ago (like serverless computing or app containerization).
 This is backed up by constant introduction of new services and features like managed Kubernetes services, serverless computing, distributed cloud databases, AI-powered products and features from AWS, Google, MS Azure and other providers alike.